valory-xyz/open-operator-aks/README.md

    [^2]: For simplicity, the Terraform scripts in this repository do not implement [state locking](https://developer.hashicorp.com/terraform/language/state/locking).
 Therefore, it is important to ensure that the script is not executed concurrently by different users in order to prevent potential issues.
 You might consider implementing state locking in the AWS S3 bucket using [DyanomDB](https://aws.amazon.com/dynamodb/).
 See for example [this](https://terraformguru.com/terraform-real-world-on-aws-ec2/20-Remote-State-Storage-with-AWS-S3-and-DynamoDB/) or [this](https://blog.gruntwork.io/how-to-manage-terraform-state-28f5697e68fa) tutorial.

-2. **Prepare an SSH key pair.** This key pair will be used to access the deployed AWS EC2 instance where the service will be running.
+2. **Prepare an SSH key pair.**[^3] This key pair will be used to access the deployed AWS EC2 instance where the service will be running.

    You can generate the key pair with the following command. **Do not enter a passphrase if prompted to do so:**